Step 3 - Create materials for the bloom effect

 To create materials for the bloom effect:

-1. In the Project > Properties set the Target Graphics API to OpenGL ES 3.
+- In the > set the Target Graphics API to OpenGL ES 3.

 You set the target graphics API because the shaders you create in this step use the OpenGL ES 3 syntax.